RedditRecs

 Reddit Icon

-BehindTheTreeline • 24 days ago
+BehindTheTreeline • about 1 month ago

 Gnarly!
 Sounds like some top tier "type B" fun.
 Early on in backpacking, after several uncomfortable, borderline worrisome nights sleep in my 20°f Kelty bag I learned the advertised temperature ratings of sleeping bags are actually the "survival rating,", meaning you won't lose any appendages to the elements.
 The comfort rating is always significantly warmer than the survival rating and you often have to research equipment in advance to find thst figure.
 I'm PNW-based, and personally, fall-winter I use a rei magma down 15 bag & neoair xtherm pad.
 I might not ook like Jeremiah Johnson all bundled up but I sleep like a baby.
 Risking death chasing the bushcraft aesthetic in a cold, damp environment isn't worth it if you lack the ability or materials to craft an adequate sleep system.